alessandro-ricci-16/Don-tStopMeNow/Documents/GameDesignDocument.md

 Grid elements (all of these elements are static):
 1. Regular platforms: these are platforms the ice cube can slide on and bounce off with no consequence.
 They represent patches of ice, parts of the plastic shelves or floor in the freezer, other contents of the freezer such as boxes of food,...
 2. Static spikes: these represent ice shards in the freezer or other static obstacles which will be letal to the ice cube.
 The ice cube will die if it collides directly with them.
 They can be attached to other regular platforms in all four directions.
 3. Heated platforms: some sections of the level will represent the engine of the freezer and will be heated.
-The ice cube can slide on them but only for a maximum allowed period of time: when the ice cube enters a heated platform, a health bar will appear next to it and start decreasing to signify the amount of time the ice cube can stay on the platform before melting and dying.
-If the ice cube temporarily steps away from the platform, the health bar will start filling up again.
-When the health bar is completely full it will disappear.
+The ice cube can slide on them but only for a maximum allowed period of time: when the ice cube enters a heated platform, a timer will begin counting down to signify the leftover health of the ice cube.
+This will be represented visually by the ice cube changing color to red.
+If the timer expires, the player dies.

 All of these elements can be placed on the floor of the level but also mid-air with nothing supporting them (there is no regard to gravity in this sense).

 Stand-alone elements:
-1. Rolling / moving obstacles, such as rolling bottles / ice cream tubs, moving ice cubes,...: the ice cube will die if it collides directly with them.
-They move following gravity rules and will fall to the ground.
-Some obstacles may have a specific trigger so they start moving only when the character collides with the trigger.
-2. Fans (currently on hold): fans will produce wind, which will affect the speed and direction of the ice cube by applying a force to the ice cube.
-Fans should only be placed so that the force is vertical, so they will not affect the horizontal speed of the cube and will not change its direction.
-3. Breakable platforms: platforms that break if the ice cube dashes or ground pounds on them
+1. Breakable platforms: platforms that break if the ice cube dashes or ground pounds on them
-4. Enemies (currently on hold): some levels will contain enemies in the form of other ice cubes.
-Enemies will be able to shoot ice shards or fire balls at the character, and additionally cause the player to die if it collides directly with them. (to be discussed)
+2. Simple enemies: some levels will contain enemies in the form of other ice cubes.
+The ice cube will die if it collides directly with them.
+They move following the same laws as the ice cube (constant speed, changing direction if hitting an obstacle, following gravity,...) but differently from the ice cube they have no input.
+Some enemies may have a specific trigger so they start moving only when the character collides with the trigger.
+Enemies may be periodically spawned by an object spawner.
-5. Projectiles: some levels will contain projectiles, spawned either by enemies or other static parts of the environment.
-The projectiles may either have a straight trajectory or follow the laws of gravity.
 6. Movable objects: these objects do not perform any action.
 The player can move them around using the cube, for example to place them on spikes to be able to pass them.

-To be discussed:
-1. Fans: should the force be the same in the entire force field or be modulated depending on how close you get to the fan?
+On hold until further development:
+1. Projectiles: some levels will contain projectiles, spawned either by enemies or other static parts of the environment.
+The projectiles may either have a straight trajectory or follow the laws of gravity.
+2. Shooting enemies: these enemies will be able to shoot ice shards or fire balls at the character, and additionally cause the player to die if it collides directly with them.

 ### Death ###